 Write a short, concise, not longer than one page letter.
 The shorter, the better.
 Describe yourself or your company and why you are credible.
 State how the recipient of your letter will benefit from meeting with you.
 Don’t exaggerate.
 Don’t assume you’ll never get a reply.

 - Send follow-up letter if no response.
-Think of sending via mail, fax, and email.
+Think of sending via mail, fax, email, Fedex, Priority mail.

 - Email is the primary communications tool for many people.
 An advantage it offers is that the recipient usually reads it himself/herself and, thus, the gatekeeper is bypassed.
 When sending email, give thought to your subject line.
 It will be short and needs to grab the reader’s attention.
 State a benefit for the reader from meeting you, your service or product.
 A good subject line can prevent a delete.